Home » Guides » Mental Game in Poker: What To Do When You Feel Yourself Going On Tilt

 This is why it is important to check your emotional and mental state before playing poker.
 If you decide that you aren’t in a good mood or there is something bothering you, take the opportunity to deal with it and unwind a bit.
 One of the best ways to clear your mind and release mood-boosting endorphins is exercise.

-The first step to controlling tilt is being in the right state of mind when you play.
+The first step to controlling tilt is developing a poker confidence mindset when you play.
 Take the time to reset and clear your mind because the tilt may always be lurking in the shadows of your mind, waiting to strike.

 The onset of tilt can vary depending on a poker player’s unique personality and playing style, yet the outcome tends to be consistently similar.
 Rational thinking takes a backseat as emotions and ego steer decision-making, resulting in a string of losses.